Kimberly C. Petillo-Décossard

-As co-chair of Cahill’s M&A and Corporate Advisory practice groups, Kimberly advises corporations, boards, private equity firms and family offices on complex business law matters, focusing on mergers and acquisitions and other strategic transactions.
+As co-chair of Cahill’s M&A and Corporate Advisory practice group, Kimberly advises corporations, boards, private equity firms and family offices on complex business law matters, focusing on mergers and acquisitions and other strategic transactions.
 She also advises on acquisition finance, growth equity and other minority investments, governance, disclosure and compliance matters.

-Recognized as a Mergers & Acquisitions MVP by Law360 in 2021, Kimberly has also been named one of the “Most Influential Women in Mid-Market M&A” by Mergers & Acquisitions magazine, is listed on Lawdragon's The 500 Leading Lawyers and The 500 Leading Dealmakers guides, and recognized as Highly Regarded and as a Women Leader by IFLR1000, as well as Up and Coming by Chambers USA for Corporate/M&A in the New York region.
+Recognized as a Dealmaker of the Year by The American Lawyer in 2022, Kimberly has also been named one of the “Most Influential Women in Mid-Market M&A” by Mergers & Acquisitions magazine, has been featured in The Deal’s Women in Dealmaking, is listed on Lawdragon's The 500 Leading Lawyers and The 500 Leading Dealmakers guides, and recognized as Highly Regarded and as a Women Leader by IFLR1000, as well as Up and Coming by Chambers USA for Corporate/M&A in the New York region.
 She is recognized as a Leading Lawyer by The Legal 500 nationally with one client remarking, “Kimberly Petillo-Décossard is a stand-out partner.
 Her ability to quickly and succinctly understand the unique situation of our company and provide reasonable alternatives to achieve our objectives has proven invaluable.”
-Kimberly was named to The American Lawyer's 2021 inaugural list of Northeast Trailblazers and has been named among the Notable Women in Law by Crain’s New York Business.
-In 2021, Kimberly was shortlisted for Women in Business Law Lawyer of the Year: M&A and in 2020 she was shortlisted for IFLR1000’s Lawyer of the Year: M&A. In 2018, she was selected as a Rising Star by the New York Law Journal and an Emerging Leader by The M&A Advisor.
+Kimberly was named a Mergers & Acquisitions MVP by Law360 in 2021 and was recognized in The American Lawyer's 2021 inaugural list of Northeast Trailblazers.
+She has also been named among the Notable Women in Law by Crain’s New York Business for 2020 and 2022.
+Kimberly was shortlisted for IFLR Americas Awards 2022 Women Dealmakers Hall of Fame and in 2021 she was shortlisted for Women in Business Law Lawyer of the Year: M&A. She was also shortlisted for IFLR1000’s Lawyer of the Year: M&A in 2020.
+In 2018, Kimberly was selected as a Rising Star by the New York Law Journal and an Emerging Leader by The M&A Advisor.